The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 Eat modest portions of food for breakfast

-Daily dessert inside a Mediterranean diet is also different than the typical American selection.
+Daily dessert in a Mediterranean diet also differs from the typical American selection.

-Eating fruit that’s in the season is your dessert of choice in the Mediterranean area instead of our typical pastries, cookies, and cakes.
+Eating fruit in the season is your dessert in the Mediterranean area instead of our typical pastries, cookies, and cakes.

-It is common in the Mediterranean to add a glass of red wine to their daily meal.
+It is common in the Mediterranean to add red wine to their daily meal.
 However, don’t start if you are not a wine drinker already.
 However, research has traditionally demonstrated a protective benefit of cardiovascular disease and diabetes, the recent research questions that assumption.

 Make intelligent food choices

 The attention of this Mediterranean diet isn’t on restricting total fat consumption but instead to make intelligent choices about the kinds of fat that you consume.
-The Mediterranean diet abounds saturated fats and hydrogenated oils (trans fats), both of which contribute to heart disease.
+The Mediterranean diet abounds saturated fats and hydrogenated oils (trans fats), contributing to heart disease.

 The Mediterranean diet features olive petroleum as a vital source of fat.
-Olive oil offers monounsaturated fat– a type of fat that can help reduce LDL cholesterol levels when used in place of saturated or monounsaturated fats.
+Olive oil offers monounsaturated fat, which can help reduce LDL cholesterol levels when used in place of saturated or monounsaturated fats.

 Omega-3 fatty acids lower triglycerides, help reduce sudden heart attacks, improve your blood vessels’ health, and assist in moderate blood pressure.